pushkin-consortium/pushkin/docs/developers/getting-started-on-development.md

-# Getting Started on Development
+# Getting started on development

-## Overview of Technologies
+## Overview of technologies

 Below is a non-exhaustive list of technologies in the Pushkin stack.
 Depending on what you're trying to develop some of these may be absolutely essential or less important.
 In some cases, we suggest learning resources.
 If you find other resources that are particularly helpful, please make a pull request to update this page!